 In addition, CRR includes a requirement for institutions to calculate a leverage ratio and, at its meeting of 12 January 2014, the oversight body of the Basel Committee endorsed the definition of the leverage ratio set forth in CRD IV, to promote consistent disclosure, which applied from 1 January 2015.
-There will be a mandatory minimum capital requirement on 1 January 2018 with an initial minimum leverage ratio of 3 per cent. that can be raised after calibration, if European authorities so decide.
+A mandatory minimum capital requirement was proposed to be implemented by 1 January 2018 with an initial minimum leverage ratio of 3 per cent. that can be raised after calibration, if European authorities so decide.
 The Basel Committee published in April 2016 a consultative document proposing to review the framework of the leverage ratio (including its calibration).
-It is not possible to quantify the impact of this review and there is, therefore, uncertainty with respect to the definitive definition and calibration of the leverage ratio which are expected to be set out further in 2017.
+The post-crisis regulatory reform agenda of the GHOS dated 7 December 2017 contains some further recommendations in this area.
+There remains uncertainty with respect to the definitive definition and calibration of the leverage ratio.

-The EU Banking Reforms propose a binding leverage ratio requirement that 3 per cent. of the leverage exposure must be met with Tier 1 capital that is added to an institution's own funds requirements and that an institution must meet this in addition to its risk based requirements.
+The EU Banking Reforms propose a binding leverage ratio requirement which intends to implement the Basel Committee recommendation that 3 per cent. of the leverage exposure must be met with Tier 1 capital that is added to an institution's own funds requirements and that an institution must meet this in addition to its risk based requirements.

-The current liquidity framework in the Kingdom of Norway is based on the liquidity framework set out in CRR and CRDIV, and has been implemented into Norwegian law by way of forskrift om beregning av likvide eiendeler, utbetalinger og innbetalinger i likviditetsreserven (LCR) (FOR-2015-12-22-1841) and forskrift om kapitalkrav og nasjonal tilpasning av CRR/CRD IV (FOR-2014-08-22-1097) ("FOR-2014-08-22-1097").
+The current liquidity framework in the Kingdom of Norway is based on the liquidity framework set out in CRR and CRDIV.
+CRD IV and CRR are not yet implemented in Norway, but rules reflecting the liquidity framework in CRD IV and CRR have been implemented into Norwegian law by way of forskrift om beregning av likvide eiendeler, utbetalinger og innbetalinger i likviditetsreserven (LCR) (FOR-2015-12-22-1841) and forskrift om kapitalkrav og nasjonal tilpasning av CRR/CRD IV (FOR-2014-08-22-1097) ("FOR-2014-08-22-1097").
+All Norwegian credit institutions are required to report LCR and NSFR to FSAN.